 It comes from Sanskrit and can be glossed as 'to play / to

 caress'.
-It also means 'red' in Hindi, though the latter
+It also means 'red' in Hindi, though Sanskrit is

-known, Lals include the second Prime Minister to India, Lal
+better known, Lals include the second Prime Minister to

 What about your last name?

 Much less interesting, but sometimes exotified in